- I focus on protected area management of rain forests, mountains, game parks, and wetland ecosystems.

 - Advanced knowledge of GIS (ArcMAP), GPS, and ERDAS remote sensing software.
 Through my PhD I have advanced knowledge of GIS functionality.
 This gave me considerable experience in GIS ‘predictive’ modelling capability and database creation.
-I also analyse satellite imagery (using ERDAS) to create land use databases within a GIS platform.
+I also analyse satellite imagery to create land use databases within a GIS platform.

 Communications (including media)

 - I possess excellent communication and diplomatic skills and enjoy working with a wide range of people and organisations.
 Good communication skills are vital for my current job.